Skip to content

 3. Multi-backend services, any host

 Punix abstracts every deploy operation behind a uniform interface.
-"Where the deploy lands" — local fs, remote host via SSH, future backends like Docker Compose or launchd — is a single configuration choice; the rest of Punix is unchanged.
+Local fs, remote host via SSH, future backends like Docker Compose or launchd: where the deploy lands is a single configuration choice.
+The rest of Punix is unchanged.

 What this means operationally: